Jarrell Miller: Failed fight attempts

-On April 4, 2025, Mike Coppinger of Ring Magazine reported a fight between British heavyweight Fabio Wardley (18-0-1, 17 KOs) and Miller was being finalised to take place at Portman Road stadium in Ipswich.
-Wardley, an Ipswich Town FC fan, also posted on social media, hinting a big announcement.
-The next day, Queensberry Promotions, along with Ipswich Town officially announced the fight, which take place on June 7, 2025 on DAZN.
+On April 4, 2025, Mike Coppinger of Ring Magazine reported a fight between British heavyweight Fabio Wardley (18–0–1, 17 KOs) and Miller was being finalised to take place at Portman Road stadium in Ipswich.
+Wardley, an Ipswich Town F.C. fan, also posted on social media, hinting a big announcement.
+The next day, Queensberry Promotions, along with Ipswich Town, officially announced the fight, which take place on June 7, 2025 on DAZN.
 Wardley was ranked #9 by Ring Magazine at the time.
 He revealed that Kubrat Pulev turned down a fight, after the WBA ordered Pulev to defend the WBA 'regular' title against Wardley.
 The fight was billed as 'Running Towards Adversity' and have the vacant interim WBA World Championship at stake.
-The press conference saw Miller appear at Portman Road wearing a Norwich City shirt in a bid to antagonise Wardley, with tempers flaring after Miller shoved his hand into Wardley’s face.
+The press conference saw Miller appear at Portman Road wearing a rival Norwich City F.C. shirt in a bid to antagonise Wardley, with tempers flaring after Miller shoved his hand into Wardley’s face.
 Miller accused Wardley of creating a diss-track.
 On April 13, the BBBofC wrote to lead promoter Frank Warren, copying in the NYSAC, to advise they would be withholding a portion of Miller's purse for the bout.
 Miller was given a warning and would be closely monitored going forward until the fight.
 Miller did not respond well to the warning, and replied expletively.
 After a couple of days of whispers, Miller officially pulled out of the fight citing a shoulder injury he picked up in training camp.
 The card was still scheduled to ahead.
 On May 13, Miller confirmed that he had officially split with Salita Promotions and all further communications would be through his manager Spencer Brown.
 On August 8, Miller stated a potential fight with Jared Anderson had fallen through.
 He alleged there was a dispute between Anderson and his promoter Top Rank.
 Miller stated that Deontay Wilder was approached about the fight but declined due to past disrespect from Miller.